-Convert cooling load units kW/ton, COP and EER
+Convert between cooling load units like kW/ton, COP and EER.

 Chiller efficiency depends on heat removed and energy consumed.

 - kW/ton = 12 / (COP x 3.412)

 - COP = 12 / (kW/ton) / 3.412

 If the efficiency of a chiller is rated to 1 kW/ton, then

 - EER = 12

 The term kW/ton is commonly used for larger commercial and industrial air-conditioning, heat pump and refrigeration systems.